ezakhar/help/en/basics/training-plan.md

 ### What is a training plan {#plan}

-**Training plan** is a set of planned activities and recommendations of the coach, which must be completed by the athlete in order to achieve the plan goals.
+**Training plan** is a set of planned activities and recommendations of a coach, which must be completed by an athlete in order to achieve the plan goals.

 ![Training plan in Staminity](https://content.staminity.com/assets/images/methodology/training-plan-builder.png)